Hrishi920/realtime-face-anonymizer/README.md

 3. The frame is converted from BGR to RGB format.
 4. MediaPipe Face Detection processes the frame and identifies faces.
 5. The relative bounding box of each detected face is converted into pixel coordinates.
-6. The detected face region is extracted from the frame.
+6. The detected face bounding box is converted into valid image coordinates.
-7. OpenCV blur is applied to the face region.
+7. The corresponding face region is extracted and Gaussian blur is applied using OpenCV.
-8. The processed frame is displayed in real time.
+8. The anonymized frame is displayed in real time.
 9. The process continues until the user presses `q`.
 ## Configuration

 The project uses the default webcam: